-NOTE: Once a connection is made between the vehicle's 9-1-1 Call system and the 9-1-1 operator, the 9-1-1 operator may be able to open a voice connection with the vehicle to determine if additional help is needed.
-Once the 9-1-1 operator opens a voice connection with the vehicle's 9-1-1 3 Call system, the operator should be able to speak with you or other vehicle occupants and hear sounds occurring in the vehicle.
-The vehicle's 9-1-1 Call system will attempt to remain connected with the 9-1-1 operator until the 9-1-1 operator terminates the connection.

-5. The 9-1-1 operator may attempt to contact appropriate emergency responders and provide them with important vehicle information and GPS coordinates.
+- Your vehicle may be transmitting data as authorized by the subscriber. - Once a connection is made between the vehicle's 9-1-1 Call system and the 9-1-1 operator, the 9-1-1 operator may be able to open a voice connection with the vehicle to determine if additional help is needed.
+Once the 9-1-1 operator opens a voice connection with the vehicle's 9-1-1 Call system, the operator should be able to speak with you or other vehicle occupants and hear sounds occurring in the vehicle.
+The vehicle's 9-1-1 Call system will attempt to remain connected with the 9-1-1 operator until the 9-1-1 operator terminates the connection. - 5.
+The 9-1-1 operator may attempt to contact appropriate emergency responders and provide them with important vehicle information and GPS coordinates.

-• If anyone in the vehicle could be in danger (e.g., fire or smoke is visible, dangerous road conditions or location), do not wait for voice contact from a 9-1-1 operator.
-All occupants should exit the vehicle immediately and move to a safe location.

-• The 9-1-1 Call system is embedded into the vehicle's electrical system.
+- If anyone in the vehicle could be in danger (e.g., fire or smoke is visible, dangerous road conditions or location), do not wait for voice contact from a 9-1-1 operator.
+All occupants should exit the vehicle immediately and move to a safe location. - Never place anything on or near the vehicle's operable 1X (voice/data) or 3G(data) network and GPS antennas.
+You could prevent operable 1X (voice/data) or 3G(data) network and GPS signal reception, which can prevent your vehicle from placing an emergency call.
+An operable 1X (voice/data) or 3G(data) network and GPS signal reception is required for the 9-1-1 Call system to function properly. - The 9-1-1 Call system is embedded into the vehicle's electrical system.
 Do not add aftermarket electrical equipment to the vehicle's electrical system.
 This may prevent your vehicle from sending a signal to initiate an emergency call.
 To avoid interference that can cause the 9-1-1 Call system to fail, never add aftermarket equipment (e.g., two-way mobile radio, CB radio, data recorder, etc.) to your vehicle's electrical system or modify the antennas on your vehicle.
 IF YOUR VEHICLE LOSES BAT-TERY POWER FOR ANY REASON (INCLUDING DURING OR AFTER AN ACCIDENT), THE UCONNECT FEATURES, APPS AND SERVICES, AMONG OTHERS, WILL NOT OPERATE.